course-details-portlet

 Course content

 Stoichiometry, gass law, chemical equilibria, aqueous equilibria.
 Acid-base and redox equilibria.
-Basic chemical thermodynamics, energy, entropy, enthalpy, Gibbs energy.
+Basic chemical thermodynamics, energy, work, heat, entropy, enthalpy, Gibbs energy.
 Calculations of equilibria from thermodynamical data.
-Electrochemistry: Reduction potential series, cell voltage, electrolysis and galvanic cells.
+Electrochemistry: Reduction potential series, cell voltage, electrolysis, galvanic cells, corrosion and use of Pourbaixdiagrams.
 Chemical bond.
 Basic organic chemistry and polymer chemistry.
 Laboratory exercises give further insight into the following topics: Chemical principles: Stoichiometry, chemical equilibria, chemical kinetics, acids and bases, reduction and oxidation.
 Quantitative methods: Titration, instrumental methods: pH-electrode, redox reactions, spectrophotometer.
 A compulsory safety course, including fire prevention and first aid has to be passed in order for admission to the laboratory course.
 Mandatory exercises where several tasks are related to sustainability from a chemical perspective.

 Learning outcome

-The most important learning outcomes in this course is associated with quantitative treatment of aqueous equilibria and the relation between Gibbs free energy and equilibrium constants and electrode potentials.
-After successfully completing this course the student masters the theoretical and experimental foundation necessary for further courses in inorganic, organic and physical chemistry.
-The student can upon successful course completion: - Identify various chemical reactions and perform stoichiometric calculations - Carry out equilibrium calculations in gas mixtures and aqueous solutions, including calculation of pH and solubility. - Carry out simple thermodynamic calculations founded on knowledge on entropy, enthalpy and Gibbs free energy and be able to relate these to chemical equilibrium - Account for the relation between equilibrium constant, Gibbs' free energy, and electrode potential, and for a simplified derivation of these relations. - Principles for galvanic cells (batteries, fuel cells) and electrolysis and recognize industrial electrolysis processes. - Calculate cell potentials in electrochemical cells from Gibbs' free energy, from standard electrode potential and from the Nernst equation, including concentration cells. - Applied electrochemistry: Corrosion, galvanic corrosion, passivity, effects of complexes, Pourbaix diagram.- Describe the various types of chemical bonds and why these come into being. - Explain the basic principles of organic and polymer chemistry, including rules for naming organic compounds. - Account for shape and name of the orbitals of the atom and assess the electron configuration of an element from its position in the periodic table.
-In the laboratory the students are supposed to obtain a deeper understanding of the principles through the experiments, and be trained in working accurately.
+The most important learning outcomes in this course is associated with quantitative treatment of aqueous equilibria and the relation between Gibbs energy and equilibrium constants and electrode potentials, as well as the ability to combine theory with concrete issues.
+The student can upon successful course completion: - Identify the most important inorganic acids, bases, salts and ions and know the most important reactions between these. - Describe different types of chemical bonding, how they occur and connections with the properties of the substances. - Explain the shape and name of the atom orbitals, and be able to see properties in relation to the periodic table. -Be able to explain important environmental problems related to inorganic chemistry. - Balance chemical reactions and perform stoichiometric calculations. - Perform calculations with reaction equilibria, including calculation of pH, solubility, complex ion formation and other heterogeneous reactions. - Carry out simple thermodynamic calculations founded on knowledge on entropy, enthalpy and Gibbs energy and be able to relate these to chemical equilibrium - Account for the relation between equilibrium constant, Gibbs' free energy, and electrode potential, and for a simplified derivation of these relations. - Principles for galvanic cells (batteries, fuel cells) and electrolysis and recognize industrial electrolysis processes. - Calculate cell potentials in electrochemical cells from Gibbs' free energy, from standard electrode potential and from the Nernst equation, including concentration cells. - Explain the connection, and perform calculations of potential/voltage for electrochemical cells from Gibbs energy, from standard electrode potential and from Nernst equation, including concentration cells and Pourbaix diagrams. - Explain the principles of corrosion and corrosion protection. - Explain the basic principles of organic and polymer chemistry, including rules for naming organic compounds. - In the laboratory work, the students are supposed to obtain a deeper understanding of the principles through the experiments, and be trained in working accurately.

 Learning methods and activities